About the course

 The University of Glasgow is one of the top 100 of the world's universities (QS World University Rankings 2022) and the university has provided education in public health since 1839.
 Our Master of Public Health is widely recognised by businesses and health organisations around the world and opens careers in teaching, health programme management, epidemiology, and academic research.
 This distance learning programme takes an international approach to public health and puts emphasis on original research.

 The COVID-19 pandemic has shown that no country, regardless of income, is immune to the effects of a contagious disease.
 Crucial to tackling it effectively requires an in-depth theoretical and practical understanding of public health principles and practice as well as epidemiology, health protection and health promotion.
 University of Glasgow Master of Public Health scholars graduate with a variety of skills, meaning they can make a significant difference to whatever public health environment they find themselves working in.

-Run by the college of Medical, Veterinary & Life Sciences, home to world leading expertise across a diversity of discipline, the programme features interdisciplinary expertise from environmental protection, health economics and sociology.
+The school sits within the college of Medical, Veterinary & Life Sciences, home to world leading expertise across a diversity of discipline, the programme features interdisciplinary expertise from environmental protection, health economics and sociology.

 Through its research, the institute has been at the forefront of evaluating major public health interventions, including the countries current alcohol misuse strategy and Scotland’s smoking ban.
 It’s this focus on life -changing research that elevates the programme content.

 Study online, on your terms

 Online learning lets you study at a time and place that suits you.
 Such flexibility means you can learn and develop around your existing career and lifestyle.

 - Learn through video, storylines, audio, or written transcripts

 - Study from any device, from any location